- About Us

 - Giving Opportunities

-In this workshop we will examine questions such as how the Nazi murder of European Jews became "The Holocaust"?
-How is this story conveyed through public memorials, school curricula, art, literature and film?
-How has the Holocaust been contextualized and rendered meaningful within the diversity of European nations and in the distant US?
-And what are its implications for teaching the Holocaust in the classroom?
+The workshop examined questions such as how the Nazi murder of European Jews became "The Holocaust."
+How the story is conveyed through public memorials, school curricula, art, literature and film.
+How the Holocaust has been contextualized and rendered meaningful within the diversity of European nations and in the distant US.
+And what are its implications for teaching the Holocaust in the classroom.

-We will approach the topic from an interdisciplinary perspective, with internationally recognized scholars in the fields of history, sociology, literature and German/European studies from the University of Minnesota and Gustavus Adolphus College.
-Speakers will focus on historiography, testimony, media and visual arts and will assist educators in creating curriculum and lessons they can incorporate into their classrooms.
+The topic was approached from an interdisciplinary perspective, with internationally recognized scholars in the fields of history, sociology, literature and German/European studies from the University of Minnesota and Gustavus Adolphus College.
+Speakers focused on historiography, testimony, media and visual arts and assisted educators in creating curriculum and lessons they can incorporate into their classrooms.